rbaltasar/clap_lamp/README.md

 # The case
 One it is functionally working, you will realize the whole thing is quite ugly to just let it stay like that.
 Therefore I designed a basic case that can be 3D printed and that will hide all this ugliness.
+The 3D model can also be found in this repository.